 'WordPress.com VS WordPress.org' is to make clear distinctions between these two platforms.
 The main difference between WP.com & WP.org is who hosts the site.

 Wondering which famous brands use WordPress?
-We've put together a showcase of well over 50 examples of extremely well-known brands using WordPress in 2019...
+A showcase of well over 50 examples of extremely well-known brands using WordPress in 2020...

 One of the best things about using WordPress is that there's a plugin for nearly every feature under the sun.
 However, this can be a double-edged sword.